Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**07/28/2020**
+* Started Node.js + Express section
+* Introduced to some of Node's core modules (fs, http)
+* Built a node server & then built one using Express.js (a framework)
+* Introduced to middleware and Postman for creating & testing API's

 **07/27/2020**
 * Finished the front-end portion of SmartBrain with navigation components & design
 * Read Node core commands documentation